mrc-ide/covid-sim/README.md

 This is the COVID-19 CovidSim microsimulation model developed by the MRC Centre for Global Infectious Disease Analysis hosted at Imperial College, London.

-CovidSim models the instances and severity of COVID-19 infections throughout a population over time.
+CovidSim models the transmission dynamivs and severity of COVID-19 infections throughout a population over time.
 It enables modelling of how intervention policies and healthcare provision affect the spread of COVID-19.
+With parameter changes, it can be used to model other respiratory viruses, such as influenza.

 ## IMPORTANT NOTES